-Coming of Age program for the UU Church of Palo Alto
+Coming of Age program for gr.
+8-10

-Written and compiled by Dan Harper
+Written and compiled by Dan Harper, v.
+1.5.2

-Copyright (c) 2014 Dan Harper
+Copyright (c) 2014-2023 Dan Harper

-Process: On the first week, look through the materials, come up with a concept (adults make mirrors, too).
+On the first week, look through the materials, come up with a concept (adults make mirrors, too).
 Plan to get about half done the first session.
 (It’s OK to look for more collage material at home.
 If you print out collage material, be aware that images printed on an inkjet printer may be dissolved by the acrylic mediums.)

 - acrylic paints

 - Liquitex Slow-dri Blending Medium (keeps paint from drying too fast)

 - Liquitex Matte Medium (used to extend and add depth to paint)

 - Liquitex Gloss Medium and Varnish (used only if you want a shiny mirror)